scratch-api/scratch-api.github.io/docs/API/index.md

 These urls can be generally categorized by their subdomain and/or path.

+!!! warning

+    This is not a complete list.

 | URL                                        | purpose                                                                                                                         |
 |--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|
 | https://scratch.mit.edu/                   | The main website                                                                                                                |